More

 Emotional selling

-On the one-year anniversary special of Rambling Sessions, we sat down with Belal Batraway to understand how selling processes employ the different parts of our brain and how we can optimize for the same.
+To talk about emotions in selling, we sat down with Belal Batrawy to understand how buying and selling processes employ the different parts of our brain and how we can optimize for those experiences.

 Deconstructing the Sales Brain: The Blueprint to Enhanced Sales Messaging